What is attendance like at Benton Park?

 But my child has a health condition

 We are here to support ALL families even those with medical conditions.
 We also work closely with medical staff to help parents access the right support to help their child.
+If your child requires time off for genuine medical reasons please share relevant information with staff.

 What are parenting contracts?